Camp Alamance |

 Fort Bragg (U.S. Military Reservation)

 A Regular Army field artillery training camp, originally named Camp Bragg until 1922.
-Became an Airborne Training Center in 1942.
-Located here is the 82nd Airborne Division War Memorial Museum, the John F. Kennedy Special Warfare Museum, and the Airborne and Special Operations Museum.
+Pope Field was established in 1919 for artillery observation aircraft, and was later known as Pope Air Force Base from 1947 until 2011.
+Fort Bragg became an Airborne Training Center in 1942 with the creation of the Army Airborne Command, headquartered here.
+Simmons Field was established on post in 1952, primarily used for helicopter operations.
+Located on post is the 82nd Airborne Division War Memorial Museum, the John F. Kennedy Special Warfare Museum, and the Airborne and Special Operations Museum.

 Col. James Moore's Camp